xixogo5105/uiptv/XTREME_IMPORT_GUIDE.md

 2. Go to "Parse Multiple Accounts" (usually in the UI menu)
 3. Select "Xtreme" as the account type
 4. Paste your accounts in the text field
+5. Optional: enable **"Group Accounts by Username/Password"** to merge same-host credentials into one account
-5. Optional: keep **"Start verification after parsing"** enabled to run post-import checks
+6. Optional: keep **"Start verification after parsing"** enabled to run post-import checks
-6. Click "Save"
+7. Click "Save"
-7. All accounts will be imported with unique names
+8. Accounts will be imported either as separate entries or as grouped host accounts, depending on the checkbox state

 ## Notes